Melania Trump, in Herve Pierre hat and Michael Kors skirt suit, embraces state visit spotlight

 About 130 guests, seated at round candle-lit tables decorated with bouquets of white flowers, will dine on rack of lamb and nectarine tart served on a mix of china settings from the presidencies of Bill Clinton and George W. Bush.
 After-dinner entertainment will be courtesy of the Washington National Opera.

 State dinner tickets are highly sought after by Washington’s political and business elite and the rather small guest list, compared to the hundreds of guests who came to some of President Barack Obama’s dinners, gives Tuesday night’s soiree a more exclusive feel.
-Among those in attendance are Vice President Mike Pence, Supreme Court Chief Justice John Roberts, former Secretary of State Henry Kissinger, Apple CEO Tim Cook and two Winter Olympians, who flashed medals on their way into the pre-dinner reception.
+Among those in attendance are Vice President Mike Pence, Supreme Court Chief Justice John Roberts, former Secretary of State Henry Kissinger, Apple CEO Tim Cook and two Winter Olympians, who flashed their gold medals on their way into the pre-dinner reception.

 In a break with tradition, Trump excluded congressional Democrats and journalists, said a White House official who was not authorized to discuss the arrangements publicly.
 But some Democrats did make the cut, including Louisiana Gov. John Bel Edwards.